-The work has been developed using archival documents and digitised objects from the museum’s collection, as well as letters, factual records and reference photos from the Northumberland and Trinity House Archives.
+The work was developed using archival documents and digitised objects from the museum’s collection, as well as letters, factual records and reference photos from the Northumberland and Trinity House Archives.

-Visitors will be transported to Grace’s home on Longstone Island where digital reconstructions of items from the museum’s collections will bring her story to life.
-An original score by musician Kathy Alberici weaves together sounds of the Farne Islands and North East voices.
+Visitors were transported to Grace’s home on Longstone Island where digital reconstructions of items from the museum’s collections brought her story to life.
+An original score by musician Kathy Alberici weaved together sounds of the Farne Islands and North East voices.